Njoxpy/Lenguaje-Go/docs/docs/methodsandinterfaces/methodsandinterfaces.md

 - Methods are core to building maintainable, encapsulated, and testable business logic.
 - They reduce global state and allow you to write reusable APIs.

----

-If you want, I can **give a set of step-by-step method exercises** that include:

-- Value vs pointer receiver
-- Methods returning closures
-- Using methods in mini backend-style structs like `User`, `Account`, `Cart`